 A Settlement Strategy is Not a Strategy

-I am trying to get my head around “settlement strategy.”
-Based on what I have heard and seen in the marketplace, some of the smartest plan architects take a “we’ll wait and see” approach to repricing methodology, thinking that this is not a “high-risk” that they will lose on appeal.
+A new term being heard in meetings recently is “settlement strategy.”
+Based on what has been heard and seen in the marketplace, some of the smartest plan architects appear to be taking a “we’ll wait and see” approach to repricing methodology, thinking that this is not a “high-risk” that they will lose on appeal.
 Often, they do not even build it into their short term or long term stop loss.

 Now, since the Virginia Mason ruling, the court delivered a hefty precedent for plans using a multiple of Medicare for dialysis repricing, handing LDO’s double damages for three years of claims.
 Given the fact that claims cost for dialysis amount to about $1.4 million each year, double that and multiple it by the number of years the patient has been on the plan for up to three years.
 The result could be catastrophic to any group.
 And it follows that plans that must settle one dialysis re-pricing appeal, are going to have to settle them all.
 Those who find themselves here are likely to be stuck in that holding pattern for the next dialysis claim and the next.